Jean-Louis Borloo: Political career

 On 21 July 2005 Borloo married news anchorwoman Béatrice Schönberg at Rueil-Malmaison, Hauts-de-Seine.

 From 18 May to 19 June 2007, he was Minister of the Economy and Finance in the François Fillon cabinet.
 Between 19 June 2007 and November 2010, he was the French minister of State for Energy, Ecology and Sustainable Development.
 In this capacity, he was a major player in the 2007–2008 Grenelle de l'environnement.
 He quit the government allegedly after being passed over for premiership in a cabinet reshuffle.

 In April 2011, Borloo left the UMP in protest at Sarkozy's rightward swing.
 He announced plans to set up a "republican, ecologist, and social alliance", with a view to becoming a candidate in the 2012 presidential election.
-However, he decided not to run as President of France.
+However, he decided not to run for President of France.

-In September 2012, he created the Union of Democrats and Independents (UDI), trying to unify all the Centrist parties, while the UDI still allies with the UMP.
+In September 2012, he created the Union of Democrats and Independents (UDI), successor of The Alliance, trying to unify all the centrist parties, while the UDI still allied with the UMP.

-Despite being a leader in the UDI, Borloo was not involved in the 2014 local elections, mentioning health reasons, such as frontal acute pneumonia and sepsis.
+Despite being a leader in the UDI, Borloo was not involved in the 2014 municipal elections, mentioning health reasons, such as frontal acute pneumonia and sepsis.
 On 6 April 2014, Borloo announced in a letter to the executives of the UDI that he would resign immediately from "every political term and position" due to his health concerns.

-Governmental functions

-Minister of State, Minister for Ecology, Energy and Sustainable Development: 2007–2010.

-Minister of Economy, Finance and Industry: May–June 2007.

-Minister for Employment, Social Cohesion and Housing: 2005–2007.

-Minister of Labour, Employment and Social Cohesion: 2004–2005.

-Minister of the City and Urban Renewal: 2002–2004.

-Electoral mandates

-European Parliament

-Member of European Parliament : 1989–1992.

-National Assembly of France

-President of the Union of Democrats and Independents Group in the National Assembly : 2012–2014.

-Member of the National Assembly of France for Nord (French department) (21st constituency) : 1993–2002 (Became minister in 2002) / Reelected in 2007 but he remains minister in 2007 / And 2010–2014.
-Elected in 1993, reelected in 1997, 2002, 2007, and 2012.

-Regional Council

-Regional councillor of Nord-Pas-de-Calais : 1992–1993 (Resignation) / March–November 1998 (Resignation).

-Municipal Council

-Mayor of Valenciennes : 1989–2002 (Resignation).

-Deputy-mayor of Valenciennes : 2002–2008.

-Municipal councillor of Valenciennes : 1989–2014.

-Agglomeration community Council

-President of the Agglomeration community of Valenciennes : 2001–2008.

-Member of the Agglomeration community of Valenciennes : 2001–2014.

-Political functions

-President of Union of Democrats and Independents : 2012–2014.

-President of the Radical Party (France) : 2007–2012.

-Vice-president of the Union for a Popular Movement : 2009–2012.